-Rule 8.2.1.
+- Rule 8.2.1.
 Meetings of the Board shall be conducted in accordance with Robert's Rules of Order insofar as such rules are compatible with the laws of the State governing the Board or its own resolutions as to its conduct.
-No Board action shall be invalidated by reasons of failure to comply with those rules.
-All meetings will be open to the public.

-- Rule 8.2.2.
+No Board action shall be invalidated by reasons of failure to comply with those rules. - Rule 8.2.2.
 The Board shall meet on a regular basis, generally monthly, with no less than six formal board meetings annually. - Rule 8.2.3.
 The Board shall elect from its members, a Chair, Vice Chair and Secretary of the Board for calendar year terms.
-Such election shall be held during the first regularly scheduled Board meetings of the calendar year, normally convened in January of each year.
-Any member missing three (3) consecutive meetings for reasons other than illness shall be subject to removal on majority vote of the Board members. - Rule 8.2.4.
-A majority of the members appointed and serving on the Board shall constitute a quorum and no business shall be transacted by the Board in the absence of a quorum. - Rule 8.2.5.
+Such election shall be held during the first regularly scheduled Board meetings of the calendar year, normally convened in January of each year. - Rule 8.2.4.
+Repeal. - Rule 8.2.5.
 All actions of the Board are to be reflected in the minutes of the Board. - Rule 8.2.6.
 Meetings may be called by any four (4) members of the Board or by its Chair.